bpftrace/bpftrace/docs/reference_guide.md

 The path to a BTF file.
 By default, bpftrace searches several locations to find a BTF file.
 See src/btf.cpp for the details.

+### 9.8 `BPFTRACE_PERF_RB_PAGES`

+Default: 64

+Number of pages to allocate per CPU for perf ring buffer.
+The value must be a power of 2.

+If you're getting a lot of dropped events bpftrace may not be processing events in the ring buffer fast enough.
+It may be useful to bump the value higher so more events can be queued up.
+The tradeoff is that bpftrace will use more memory.

 ## 10. Clang Environment Variables

 bpftrace parses header files using libclang, the C interface to Clang.
 Thus environment variables